 You can change the fill colour of the target range to something different to grey.

 The Horizontal Gridlines, Legend and maybe even Chart Title can all be removed from the chart.

 So it was very simple to add a target range to our line graph, but very effective.
-It does not always take much to go beyond the standard chart options available, and we also used other managed services provider Melbourne for some computer maintenance and services.
+It does not always take much to go beyond the standard chart options available.

 This chart makes it easy to see that we spent most of the year within the target range.
 Dipped quite low twice and unfortunately ended the year below it.